In Transit: The Route to Shangri-La Is Paved with Good Intentions

 I told them there was a direct line by metro from where we were and that they’d have to ask for directions when they got out.
 I tore out the page on which I’d written down the information.

-“If we give address to taxi he will take us?” the woman said, or asked, I couldn’t tell if it was a question or a wish.
+“If we give address to taxi he will take us,” the woman said without bothering with the question mark.

 “Yes,” I said.
 “About 15 minutes.”